Last Updated on

 Most companies agree that people are their most valuable assets.

-What they fail to realize is that for today’s worker, salaries are more of a threshold than a scorecard.
+What they fail to realize is that for today’s workers, salaries are more of a threshold than a scorecard.
 In fact, there are many more effective ways to keep your talent happy and engaged.

 But what company perks really matter to employees?
 If salaries don’t always move the needle, what does?
 The answers might surprise you…